 20. Peter Luger – 178 Broadway

-Some will argue that Pete Luger is now all but a tourist trap (aka hipsters in Brooklyn), while many will tell you it’s the best steakhouse in the world.
+Some will argue that Peter Luger is now all but a tourist trap (aka hipsters in Brooklyn), while many will tell you it’s the best steakhouse in the world.
 Regardless, Peter Luger has been in business since 1887 and has so many awards over the years.
 It’s easily the most famous steakhouse in the city and a favorite among many.
 When a new steakhouse opens up anywhere in the country, they look to see how they compare to this iconic location.
 It’s still definitely the best-of-the-best, just bring cash with you because they still don’t take credit cards.
 I personally prefer the one in Long Island but that’s probably because it’s just nicer on the inside.

 - The Capital Grille